Help Desk

 When a conversation needs real human ownership — a complaint, a billing problem, a request the AI can't resolve — the Help Desk turns it into a ticket: a work item with an owner, a status, and a history your team can manage to resolution.
 Find it in your agent's sidebar under Help Desk.

 Help Desk is in beta and hidden by default.
-Turn it on from Automations > Help Desk, or from the Sidebar Visibility settings in Settings > General.
+Turn it on from Agent Studio > Tools > Help Desk, or from the Sidebar Visibility settings in Settings > General.

 Turning It On#